 We organize and inform volunteer activists to provide support for wildlife and water resources during public comment periods for a wide range of policies and projects.
 (Learn about CSERC's volunteer efforts)

-With the help of an extraordinary group of volunteers, CSERC partners with various agencies and groups to engage in restoration and stewardship projects, primarily on the Stanislaus National Forest.
+With the help of enthusiastic volunteers, CSERC partners with various agencies and groups to engage in restoration and stewardship projects, primarily on the Stanislaus National Forest.

 Volunteers completed over 1,450 hours of service in 2016, completing 16 projects ranging from trail rehabilitation, fencing, tree planting and more.
 Click here to read the 2016 Volunteer Report.